 In the world of Armstrong-philes, Riccardi is reaching his own form of super-stardom.
 We’re looking forward to the book.

 Ricky Riccardi at Satchmo Summerfest 2018

-On August 3-5, Ricky Riccardi will once again be making his annual pilgrimage to New Orleans for the 2018 Satchmo Summerfest.
-Throughout the weekend he will be giving three presentations on his favorite subject, Mr. Louis Armstrong.
-You can find out more about Riccardi’s scheduled appearances, along with the other presenters, at the Satchmo Summerfest website.
+Each Year, Ricky Riccardi makes a pilgrimage to New Orleans for 2018 Satchmo Summerfest.
+His daily presentations, which often include rare television footage of Armstrong in action, consistently draw the biggest crowds.
+You can find out more about Riccardi’s appearances, along with the other presenters, at the Satchmo Summerfest website.

 Connect with Ricky Riccardi and the Louis Armstrong House Museum

 Every week, we provide a playlist of the music heard on our program.
 Please support your local musicians and record stores.

 Armstrong’s Life in 20 Songs

 New York’s Lincoln Center asked Riccardi to sum up Louis Armstrong’s career in 10 songs.
 He eventually cut his list down to 20.
 You can read about the picks in Riccardi’s tour of Armstrong’s recordings here.

 By the end of the 1930s, Louis Armstrong was already a pop superstar in the US.
 He could be seen in movies and heard on the radio, and his live shows were more popular than ever.

 Then, in 1955, Armstrong embarked on a historic world tour.
 His engagements in Milan and Amsterdam were immortalized in the live album Ambassador Satch, and he was a personal guest of Prime Minister Kwame Nkrumah in Ghana.